shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 ***

-## Extra Credit: An Exceptional Programming
+## Extra Credit: An Exceptional Program

 In this lab you will practice a common situation involving user input and error checking.
 You will write a simple program that asks the user to enter a number from 1 to 10.
 You must catch situations in which the user enters a number out of bounds (greater than 10 or less than 1), a non-integer number (e.g. a double), or a non-numeric value (e.g. a string).
 Your program is expected to recover and continue, until the user inputs a number that meets the specified criteria.<br>